We have really enjoyed welcoming your children to St Wilfrid’s and seeing them start their new adventure.

 Reading at home

 Please fill in their home school book each time you read at home, filling in the title and page numbers.
 If you would like to write a brief comment about how your child got on that is always helpful.
-The children will be taking part in a reading challenge and we will send more information about this shortly.
+The children will again be taking part in the reading challenge where they will be earning certificates for reading 20, 50, 100 times and beyond and these will be awarded to the children during assembly times.

-PE in Reception is usually on a Monday afternoon.
 Please can your child’s PE kit be brought into school at the beginning of every half term.
 We will then send them home again at the end for washing.
 Please remember to name all items of your child’s kit and include spare underwear and clothes if there are any concerns that they may have an accident whilst at school.
-If there is any reason why your child cannot participate in a PE session, please let us know through the Home/School diary.
-PE will only be cancelled in the event of heavy rain, icy or extremely cold conditions.
+If there is any reason why your child cannot participate in a P.E session, please let us know through the Home/School diary.
+P.E will only be cancelled in the event of heavy rain, icy or extremely cold conditions.
 Therefore, a pair of jogging bottoms and a sweatshirt (ideally navy) are useful to have as part of their kit all year round.
 If your child does not have an alternative sweatshirt, they will have the option of wearing their school one.
 Children with pierced ears must be able to remove their own earrings or cover these with tape provided from home.

 Water bottles and snacks

 Please remember to bring in a named water bottle every day.
-Children will be provided with a fruit snack and offered milk at lunchtimes.
+Children will be provided with a fruit snack every day, however, you can provide an extra healthy snack if you wish (e.g. raisins, apple, or crackers).
+Please ensure snacks are both nut and egg free.
+In addition to this, children will be provided with free milk at lunchtime.

 We are looking forward to a great Autumn term.
 If at any point you have a message for your child’s teacher, please write it in their home/school diary and put it in the box by the door ready to be checked.
-If there are no messages then the diary can be left in your child’s book bag.
+If you have a message, it would help us if you left it open when it is put in the box.

 Please do not hesitate to contact us if you have any questions or concerns.